Lead Generation: It’s all about building relationships

 So now do we know why our customers are saying yes?
 Why are they buying from us?
 What steps are they taking and read in the backside, what difference have we made?
 What are the gaps and problems they have?

 You need to influence both.
-So that is how I would say and there is certainly a lot more that I could add but that’s the place I would start.
+So that is how I would say, and there is indeed a lot more that I could add, but that’s the place I would start.

-Brian: I think the marketers that are going to grow today and I look around and I see there is a gap right now in leadership and the biggest skill I think marketers need to develop is empathy.
+Brian: I think the marketers that are going to grow today and I look around, and I see there is a gap right now in leadership and the most significant skill I think marketers need to develop is empathy.
 That is something that can be learned.
 Some people are naturally more gifted, but that’s really being really understanding and building influence with people starts with connecting with them.

 So I would say that empathy is an essential skill.

-The other thing that I would say is from an internal perspective get influence with how your company works and so I would say that marketers really need to have a connection that it’s not about moving a KPI like how many emails you are sending or getting opened or how many new subscribers get your newsletter or how many more completions you get on the form, but get influence.
+From an internal perspective get influence with how your company works and so I would say that marketers really need to have a connection that it’s not about moving a KPI like how many emails you are sending or getting opened or how many new subscribers get your newsletter or how many more completions you get on the form but get influence.

-Influence, in terms of understanding what’s the impact of marketing, so for example, rather than looking at how do we get more leads, I would start answering questions like, what percentage of pipeline is the leadership team looking for marketing to contribute?
+Influence, regarding understanding what’s the impact of marketing, so for example, rather than looking at how do we get more leads, I would start answering questions like, what percentage of the pipeline is the leadership team looking for marketing to contribute?

 So getting influence in the language of your business and the language of your customer [are] two essential skills I think marketers need to have.

-I think the third thing is just being more, in their view, more open in terms of collaborating and that’s working with people who are in proximity to your customer.
+I think the third thing is just being more, in their view, more open regarding collaborating and that’s working with people who are in proximity to your customer.
 And so really getting close to those who understand your customer whether that’s the sales team, inside sales team, sales engineers, customer service people, building relationships with other groups.

 I think those marketers are going to be leaders in companies, they are leaders who can bring down the silos; last side of the information technology.
 I have seen reports, I don’t know that I necessarily agree.

-Steve: As part of MECLABS, you get a front row seat at really some of the interesting trends that are developing.
+Steve: As part of MECLABS, you get a front-row seat at indeed some of the interesting trends that are developing.

 Steve: Research that is coming out.
-What are some of the interesting things that you are seeing these days?
+What are some of the exciting things that you see these days?